Member Organizations

 Tax Decree 29 of 2005 stipulates that all companies and sole proprietorships with annual sales or total assets of US $35,000 or more must have their financial statements audited by an independent, authorized professional accountant or authorized audit firm.
 However, no auditing standards are specified in the decree.

-Additionally, the Central Bank (BRH) issued Circular 61-1 of 1998 stating that, pending the establishment of national auditing standards, auditors of banks must apply international auditing standards.
-Nonetheless, it remains unclear if ISA are being applied in bank audits.
+In addition, the Banque de la République d’Haïti (BRH) issued Circular 61-1 of 1998 stating that, pending the establishment of national auditing standards, auditors of banks must apply international auditing standards.
+Nonetheless, it remains unclear whether ISA are being consistently applied in practice for bank audits.

 Current Status: Not Adopted

-In accordance with Decree 16 of 1981, the Ordre des Comptables Professionels Agrees d'Haiti (OCPAH) is responsible for adopting the ethical requirements for its members.
-OCPAH also reports that its members are required to comply with additional ethical requirements established by law during their activities.
+In accordance with Decree 16 of 1981, the Ordre des Comptables Professionnels Agréés d’Haïti (OCPAH) is responsible for establishing ethical requirements for its members.
+OCPAH also reports that its members are required to comply with additional ethical requirements established by law in the course of their professional activities.

 Current Status: Not Adopted

-The Direction Générale du Trésor et de la Comptabilité Publique (DGTCP), under the Ministry of Economy and Finance, has responsibility for adopting public sector accounting standards in Haiti.
-All public sector entities must prepare financial statements in accordance with the accounting standard system—the Plan Comptable National (PCN)—although in practice the Ordre des Comptables Professionels Agrees d'Haiti (OCPAH) indicates that each institution uses its own reporting format.
+The Direction Générale du Trésor et de la Comptabilité Publique (DGTCP), under the Ministry of Economy and Finance, is responsible for establishing public sector accounting standards in Haiti.

 Current Status: Not Adopted

-The Ordre des Comptables Professionels Agrees d'Haiti (OCPAH) is empowered by Decree 16 of 1981 to regulate and discipline its members for misconduct and breach of rules and to establish an investigative and discipline (I&D) system for these purposes.
+The Ordre des Comptables Professionnels Agréés d’Haïti (OCPAH) is empowered under Decree 16 of 1981 to regulate and discipline its members for misconduct and breaches of professional requirements and to establish an investigative and disciplinary (I&D) system for these purposes.

-OCPAH reports that the law would address independence and conflicts of interest and will establish separate investigative, disciplinary, and appeals procedures as well as administrative processes for monitoring and recording cases; however, a timeline for passage of the new law is not established.
+OCPAH has previously reported plans to strengthen its I&D mechanisms through a proposed new accountancy law intended to modernize the legal and regulatory framework for the profession.
+According to OCPAH, the proposed law would address independence and conflicts of interest and establish separate investigative, disciplinary, and appeals procedures, as well as administrative processes for monitoring and recording cases.
+However, no timeline for enactment has been established.

 Current Status: Partially Adopted

-In 2005, the Tax Decree 29 mandated that all companies and sole proprietorships with annual sales or total assets of US $35,000 or more prepare financial statements in accordance with the accounting system—the Plan Comptable National (PCN), which, according to the World Bank, is exclusively tax oriented and significantly outdated.
-Small enterprises, defined as having annual sales or assets below US $35,000, are only required to keep a record of their cash inflows and outflows.
+Tax Decree 29 of 2005 mandates that all companies and sole proprietorships with annual sales or total assets of US $35,000 or more prepare financial statements in accordance with the accounting system, the Plan Comptable National (PCN), which, according to the World Bank, is exclusively tax-oriented and significantly outdated.
+Small enterprises, defined as having annual sales or assets below US $35,000, are only required to maintain a record of their cash inflows and outflows.

-The Central Bank (BRH) regulates banks in accordance with Article 57 of Decree 14 of 1980.
-The BRH requires banks to prepare annual financial statements in accordance with general accounting principles.
+The Banque de la République d’Haïti (BRH) regulates banks in accordance with Article 57 of Decree 14 of 1980 and requires banks to prepare annual financial statements in accordance with general accounting principles.
+However, no specific accounting standards are prescribed, and there is no reference to IFRS Accounting Standards.

 Current Status: Not Adopted